The 10 Things You Should Do In The First 30 Days of a New Job

 Take some time to memorize your broader team's org chart.
 This way, you’ll know people’s names, their roles and you’ll have a good sense of who you need to partner with.

 6. Create and learn your pitch.

 You are going to meet a lot of people in your first two weeks.
 In that time, create and perfect your elevator pitch on who you are and what you do.

 Remember the message from the first point on this list – keep in the why.
 So, yes, in your first month you should be able to quickly articulate what you do.
 But also, if you can, throw in a line about why you are passionate about your job.

 7. Learn as much as you can about the organization.

-That means attending all the all-hands and department meetings you can, as well as any optional cultural ones.
+That means attending every all-hands and department meeting you can, as well as any optional cultural ones.
 Read the company’s annual report.
 Watch previous presentations of your company’s CEO.

 Once the pace of your job picks up, it’s easy to get lost in the shuffle of the day-to-day.
 Building that foundational understanding of your organization’s philosophy and goals early will empower you to act more strategically throughout your tenure at the organization.